ingan274/CrystalCount/README.md

 3. Select objects and add numbers until your number matches the target number.
 4. If a target is not met, you loose; however, if you match the number, you win!
 # About this game
-Week 4 assigment for the 2019 cohord of UCLA Boot Camp.
+Week 4 assigment for the June 2019 cohort of UCLA Boot Camp.
 Built using jQuery.